 As the pension scheme is fully funded and further contributions to it are no longer required from the company, there are no covenants for it to comply with.

-At the time of signing the financial statements, the directors are of the view that the covenant position for the banks and pension scheme will not change significantly during 2025.
+At the time of signing the financial statements, the directors are of the view that the covenant position for the banks will not change significantly during 2025.

 Dividend